-Kingswood University is accredited by the Commission on Accreditation of the Association for Biblical Higher Education (ABHE).
+Kingswood University is accredited by the Commission on Accreditation of the Association for Biblical Higher Education (ABHE) to grant certificates and degrees at the Associate, Baccalaureate, and Master's degrees.
 This is the major North American accrediting agency for biblical higher education.
 ABHE is recognized by the United States Department of Education.